SAINT | SSD Peace ∵ Security ∵ Development

 Our Director

-Simon de Saint-Claire, PhD is a facilitator and pracademic for International Civilian Crisis Management (ICCM).
+Simon de Saint-Claire, PhD is a facilitator and pracademic for International Security & Civilian Crisis Management.

-With over three decades experience, he has provided consultancy, facilitation, training, and research on behalf intergovernmental actors, national police authorities, state development agencies, international police missions, technical assistance NGOs, and the Private Security Sector.
+A former New Zealand Army Officer, for over a decade Simon sub-contracted to the United Nations Secretariat providing field-based strategic services.
+Since 2002 he has provided field consultancy, facilitation and research to intergovernmental actors, national police authorities, state development agencies, international police missions, technical assistance NGOs, and the Private Security Sector.

 Dr. Simon de Saint-Claire